Music Demixing Challenge 2021

 \section{Introduction}

-Audio source separation has been studied extensively for decades as it brings benefits in our daily life, driven by many practical applications, e.g., hearing aids, speech diarization, etc. In particular, music source separation~(MSS) attracts professional creators because it allows the remixing or reviving of songs to a level never achieved with conventional approaches such as equalizers.
-Suppressing vocals in songs can also improve the experience of a karaoke application, where people can enjoy singing together on top of the original song (where the vocals were suppressed), instead of relying on content developed specifically for karaoke applications.
-Despite the potential benefit that MSS offers, the research community was struggling in achieving solutions that satisfied the quality required by commercial applications.
+Audio source separation has been studied extensively for decades as it brings benefits in our daily life, driven by many practical applications, e.g., hearing aids, denoising in video conferences, etc. Additionally, music source separation (MSS) attracts professional creators because it enables the remixing or reviving of songs to a level, never achieved with conventional approaches such as equalizers.
+Further, suppressing vocals in songs can improve the experience of a karaoke application, where people can enjoy singing together on top of the original song (where the vocals were suppressed), instead of relying on content developed specifically for karaoke applications.
+Despite the potential benefits, the research community struggled to achieve a separation quality required by commercial applications.
 These demanding requirements were also aggravated by the under-determined settings the problem was formulated in since the number of provided channels in the audio recording is less than the number of sound objects that need to be separated.